Skip to main content

 Request Parameters

-integerRouting priority (lower = higher priority).
-Default: 1.
-Use priority 1 for primary routes, priority 2 for backup/failover routes.
+priorityintegerYesRouting priority (lower = higher priority).
+Use priority 1 for primary routes and 2+ for backup/failover routes.

 Response